Finding your mojo post Acqui-hire

-On one hand, you’re terribly disappointed about 200 different things.
+On the one hand, you’re disappointed about 200 different things.
 You likely experienced an abrupt, radical 180.
-Your future outlook, current workload, and team completely change overnight.
-It can be mind blowing.
-But on the other hand, you’re extremely thankful.
+Your future outlook, current workload, paper networth, and team change entirely overnight.
+It can be mind-blowing.
+But on the other hand, you’re incredibly thankful.
 Especially when you step back and compare yourself to others in the world.
 You have a job.
 You potentially have a generous retention package.
-You potentially have a bright, new future ahead of you; albeit a different one than you pictured for so long.
-You’re confused as you process everything which is understandable given how much change is taking place.
+You potentially have a bright, new future ahead of you, albeit a different one than you pictured for so long.
+You’re confused as you process everything, which is understandable given how much change is taking place.

 Here’s content that helps me process the situation:

-- https://changelog.com/founderstalk/53 – A FoundersTalk podcast episode (hosted by Adam Stacoviak) featuring Danielle Morrill who was the CEO of Mattermark (acquired by FullContact).
+- https://changelog.com/founderstalk/53 – A FoundersTalk podcast episode (hosted by Adam Stacoviak) featuring Danielle Morrill, who was the CEO of Mattermark (acquired by FullContact).
 She’s now a GM at GitLab.
-I listened to this episode a hand full of times this past year and probably will again in the future.
+I listened to this episode a handful of times this past year and probably will again in the future.